Family Advocacy Program (FAP)

 New Parent Support Program

-The NPSP staff consists of licensed social workers and registered nurses who provide in-home parenting education, support, and resource linkage.
+The NPSP staff consists a registered nurse who provides in-home parenting education, support, and resource linkage.

-Provides classes on a wide array of topics, which include: stress management, couples communication, internet safety for children, anger management groups, and more.
+Provides classes on a wide array of topics, which include: anger management, couples communication, internet safety for children, co-parenting education, and more.

 Provides short-term child care for parents who are experiencing high levels of stress and/or are receiving treatment services with FAP.

 A fun and social environment for parents, childcare providers, and children.
-Join us at the Balfour Beatty Neighborhood Center, Catoctin View from 1000-1100, Wednesday and Friday.
+Join us at the Balfour Beatty Neighborhood Center, Catoctin View from 1015-1115 on Fridays.

 A wide array of videos, audio cassette tapes and books on parenting and relationship issues may be borrowed.